SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 <h1>Extrusion rate smoothing (known as pressure equalizer in Prusa Slicer)</h1>

-Extrusion rate smoothing (ERS) aims to limit the rate of extrusion volume change to be below a user set threshold (the ERS value).
-It aims to assist the printer firmware internal motion planners, pressure advance and pressure advance smooth time in achieving the desired nozzle flow by reducing the stresses put on the extrusion system, especially when printing at high speeds and high accelerations.
+Extrusion rate smoothing (ERS) aims to **limit the rate of extrusion volume change to be below a user set threshold (the ERS value).** It aims to assist the printer firmware internal motion planners, pressure advance in achieving the desired nozzle flow and reducing deviations against the ideal flow, by reducing the stresses put on the extrusion system and the deviations from the ideal extrusion flow caused by pressure advance smooth time.
+This is especially helpful when printing at high accelerations and large flow rates.

 ![Screenshot 2023-09-18 at 22 44 26](https://github.com/SoftFever/OrcaSlicer/assets/59056762/281b9c78-9f5c-428e-86b9-509de099a3e7)